Taytay, Palawan: Revolutionary era

 In May 1901, American forces captured Cuyo and neared Taytay.
 Rufo Sandoval remained defiant amidst this looming threat and refused to surrender the town to the American forces.
 On May 24, Sandoval’s naval forces encountered the American gunship Samar at Maytiguid, where he lost the battle after being bombarded and fled inland, with most of his forces raising the white flag of surrender.
 To the Americans’ surprise, the people welcomed their troops.
 They proceeded to destroy the boats and confiscated the documents of the revolutionary government.
 Major George LeRoy Brown led the pursuit to Bacuit Island, where he was told that Sandoval had left with 30 men.
 That was the last sighting of Sandoval who reportedly died not long after due to sickness.

 American era and post-war independence

 During the American era, Taytay ceased being Palawan's capital, and its administrative boundary was reduced by approximately 50,000 hectares upon the creation of the Municipality of El Nido in 1916.

 In 1957, the Island of Debangan was constituted into a barrio.

+On 21 June 1969, San Vicente was created from Puerto Princesa and Taytay, with the barrios of Caruray and the current poblacion of the town being separated from Puerto Princesa while the barrios of New Agutaya and Binga were separated from Taytay.